-Syphilis is up 172 percent in the past year, and health officials are encouraging anyone who may be at risk to get tested.
+Syphilis cases are on the rise, and health officials are encouraging anyone who may be at risk to get tested.

 Tell a partner

 Need to tell your partner that they have been exposed to an STD, but want to stay anonymous?
 Public Health’s Communicable Disease staff can contact your partner.
 Call 707-268-2182 and ask to speak to a Communicable Disease Nurse.
 You can also visit tellyourpartner.orgto send an anonymous email or text to let your partner know they should get tested.

 The Public Health Adult Health Clinic is currently closed, as staff is assigned to the COVID-19 efforts.
 If you think you have been exposed to an STD, call the Public Health Clinic at 707-268-2108 to talk about testing options or contact one of the providers listed below.